IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/LFO-allpass_simple.png" target="_new"><img src = "./img/LFO-allpass_simple.png" title="LFO allpass subpatch" alt="LFO allpass subpatch"></a>

 This subpatch contains the LFO itself (a **cycle** operator) which, when amplified by the depth parameter, is transformed (by the **scale**) operator into a sine wave sweeping a range of MIDI values.
-When converted back to frequency (by the **mtof**), they go into a subpatch that calculates the coefficients for the allpass filer:
+When converted back to frequency (by the **mtof**), they go into a subpatch that calculates the coefficients for the allpass filter:

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/allpass-coeffs.png" target="_new"><img src = "./img/allpass-coeffs.png" title="allpass coefficients subpatch" alt="allpass coefficients subpatch"></a>

-Our allpass filter uses the biquadratic filter equation with a variable center frequency and a fixed Q and gain, solved as:
+Our allpass filter uses the biquadratic filter equation with a variable center frequency and a fixed Q (sent from the parent patcher) and gain, solved as:
 ```
 y[n] = ax[n] + bx[n-1] + cx[n-2] - dy[n-1] - ey[n-2]
 where...